 Parents and students have access to sets of questions aligned to the new Washington state standards.
 Each practice test has about 30 questions as well as an answer key.
 You will find the practice tests at the following link: http://wa.portal.airast.org/training-tests/.

 Interim Assessments are shorter assessments that are available to staff to use as tools to support teaching and learning throughout the year.
 The Smarter Balanced interim assessments are directly aligned to the Common Core State Standards.
 The items on the interim assessments are developed under the same conditions, protocols and review procedures as the summative Smarter Balanced Assessments.
 Interims are available in the subjects of English Language Arts and Math for grades 3-8 and high school.
 There are several types of interims for each subject at each grade level and are typically 15 items.
 Scores are provided to the teacher to help determine next steps in the instructional process.

 Students receive a score (a number between 2000 and 3000) and an achievement level (1, 2, 3 or 4).
 A score is based on the student’s performance on the test.
 This score is then converted to an achievement level based on grade level expectations.
 Students who get an achievement level of 3 or 4 are considered on target to be college- and career-ready by the end of 12th grade.
 Sample score reports are available.

 A parent may refuse to have his/her child take state tests.
 However, it is not recommended.
-Depending on the graduation year of the student, the test may be a graduation requirement.
-In addition, the results provide specific feedback to the student, parents, and staff regarding progress on state standards.
+The results provide specific feedback to the student, parents and staff regarding progress on state standards.
+In addition, the Smarter Balanced assessment is one of the available graduation pathways for a student.
+Students must meet at least one graduation pathway in English Language Arts and mathematics to receive a high school diploma.
 Finally schools are required to meet a 95% participation rate in state testing for federal accountability purposes.
 A parent refusal form is available at each school.

 - State Testing FAQs (OSPI)